piastry/cifs-utils/mount.cifs.rst

   See section `INODE NUMBERS`_ for more information.

-nounix
+unix|linux
+  (default) Enable Unix Extensions for this mount.
+Requires CIFS (vers=1.0) or SMB3.1.1 (vers=3.1.1) and a server supporting them.

+nounix|nolinux
-  Disable the CIFS Unix Extensions for this mount.
+  Disable the Unix Extensions for this mount.
 This can be useful in order to turn off multiple settings at once.
 This includes POSIX acls, POSIX locks, POSIX paths, symlink support and retrieving uids/gids/mode from the server.
 This can also be useful to work around